hunterjackson/docs/source/rethink.rst

 Features
 --------

-The ReThinkDb sink writes records from Kafka to RethinkDb.
+The ReThinkDb Sink writes records from Kafka to RethinkDb.

-The sink supports:
+The Sink supports:

 1. Field selection - Kafka topic payload field selection is supported, allowing you to select fields written to RethinkDb.
 2. Topic to table routing.